 Change is the law of nature; it is important to step forward with the times and adapt to new realities to thrive in this competitive world.
-Top-performing corporations understand that offering continued professional learning opportunities for their workforce, across the board, during their careers increases work satisfaction, efficiency, and retention.
+Top-performing corporations understand that offering continued professional learning opportunities for their workforce, increases work satisfaction, efficiency, and retention.

 In this opinion piece, we articulate some difficult but pertinent challenges that lie ahead for L&D leaders to invest their time in coming up with disruptive strategies.